 Our frequently asked questions (FAQ) section provides information and resources on various topics.
 To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

 What is the difference in "or" versus "and" between co-owners?

-The conjunctions "OR" and "AND" determine who is required to sign the title when a mobile home is sold.
-If "OR", either of the co-owners can sign independently and without the other's knowledge.
-If "AND", both co-owners must sign.
+The conjunctions "or" and "and" determine who is required to sign the title when a mobile home is sold.
+If "or," either of the co-owners can sign independently and without the other's knowledge.
+If "and," both co-owners must sign.
 Regardless of the conjunction used, both owners are equal owners of the mobile home.
-(Note: Double-wide mobile homes will have 2 titles and triple-wide mobile homes will have 3 titles, all of which require sign-off when sold.)
+(Note: Double-wide mobile homes have two titles, and triple-wide mobile homes have three titles.
+All titles require sign-off when sold.)